 This portion of our signature tour is a superb trip that covers the most scenic and challenging sections of the Alpine Pass Route across the Bernese Oberland region.
 Our tour differs from most tours of the Bernese Oberland by adding a memorable detour to an area that should not be missed, the beautiful Gasterntal valley outside of Kandersteg.
 The Bernese Oberland tour is a beautiful collection of supreme alpine scenery, remote inns, and quiet trails.
 On this strenuous inn-to-inn tour, you’ll hike to a new location almost every day, crossing high, steep passes, and will stay in quiet remote valleys.
-The standard tour stays in a mix of 3-star village hotels and remote mountain inns, and includes luggage transfers, so you will have it with you 4 of the 5 nights, and will only need to carry a large daypack.
+The tour stays in a mix of 3-star village hotels and remote mountain inns, and includes luggage transfers, so you will have it with you 4 of the 5 nights, and will only need to carry a large daypack.
 With two high passes to cross, this is a great inn-to-inn tour for strong hikers who like remote and beautiful regions.

 Your typical day starts with a delicious buffet breakfast at your hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-9 hours, with detailed route notes and rainy day options.

-If you would like a longer self-guided tour for the full 10-night route from Meiringen to Gasterntal, see our Self-guided Bernese Oberland Traverse page.
-If you would like to hike the 1st half of this trip, our Self-guided Bernese Oberland Traverse, Part A covers days 1-5 from Meiringen to Murren, and goes through a more populated area with the most famous mountains and very good options for long and short hikes both.
+If you would like a longer self-guided tour for the full 10-night route from Schwarzwaldalp to Gasterntal, see our Self-guided Bernese Oberland Traverse page.
+If you would like to hike the 1st half of this trip, our Self-guided Bernese Oberland Traverse, Part A covers days 1-5 from Schwarzwaldalp to Mürren, and goes through a more populated area with the most famous mountains and very good options for long and short hikes both.
 Part A of this tour is also a better choice for June tours, with trails that tend to open a few weeks earlier than on Part B of this tour.

 Mürren – Arrive in Switzerland, and transfer by train and cable car to the car-free village of Mürren, with its unparalleled cliffside views of the surrounding mountains.

 Griesalp – Your tour starts right out with a big day.
-The trail meanders up and up into the deep recesses of the Sefinen valley before crossing the first of two major passes, Sefinenfurke, into the tiny hamlet of Griesalp.
+The trail winds up and up into the deep recesses of the Sefinen valley before crossing the first of two major passes, Sefinenfurke, into the tiny hamlet of Griesalp.

 A long climb past Rotstock hut and over the pass, followed by a very steep descent, is rewarded by a cozy night at our rustic and traditional inn.